 Lucy R Wyatt

-Department of Applied Mathematics, The University of Sheffield, Hicks
+School of Mathematics and Statistics, The University of Sheffield, Hicks

 Building, Hounsfield Road, SHEFFIELD S3 7RH

 0114 222 3794 (International: +44 114 222 3794)

 Lucy Wyatt is interested in HF radar applications in oceanography.
 Her

 main activity has been in the development and validation of algorithms

 for wave, wind and current measurement using a number of different HF